ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ## Exercise 3.2 Enhance your app

 As a next step we want to enhance our AI generated app.
 To do this switch back from your **Preview** tab in your browser to your **Business Application Studio** tab again.

-Now look for your **Staging Area** section in the left hand navigation.
-Now hover your mouse over **STAGING AREA** to reveal the **App Modeler** button.
-Please press **Start App Modeler**.
+1. Now, navigate to **SAP Fiori** in your Business Application Studio menu on the left side.
+2. Open the **Application Modeler** section
+3. Expand your project until you see **Map**
+4. Click on **Map** to open it

 ![image](ex3img7.png)

 Now you can see the page map for our AI generated Travel app.
-Please check if you can see the **AI Generator staging area** sign up top.
+Please check if you can see the **Advanced Features Are Enabled** sign up top.
 If this is the case, press the edit button on the list report.

 ![image](ex3img8.png)